Continuing in his journey through the Library of Wales, Jon Gower considers the contemporary fiction novel, Border Country by Raymond Williams.

 There are thirty-one volumes on the shelf next to my writing desk, handsome with their red, black and white spines.
 There are forbiddingly thick tomes such as the Lewis Jones double-header Cwmardy and We Live, chronicling the first thirty years of the twentieth century and much daintier books such as Brenda Chamberlain’s A Rope of Vines which is only a tendril thick.

-In total there are 10, 326 pages, so at a 30 pages and hour that’s going to take me 344 hours or the equivalent to 43 full working days.
+In total there are 10,326 pages, so at 30 pages and hour that’s going to take me 344 hours or the equivalent to 43 full working days.
 Not that it feels like work, not when it’s a novel as absorbing and insistently lyrical as the one next to the bed.
 I could start speed-reading, but that would defeat the object.

-I’ve decided I’ll re-read the books I have read before, which means there’s one book that I’m really not looking forward to reading (but you’ll have to wait until Number 20 in the series before I reach that one.)
-Who knows: I may love it second time around.
+I’ve decided I’ll re-read the books I have read before, which means there’s one book that I’m really not looking forward to reading (but you’ll have to wait until Number 20 in the series before I reach that one).
+Who knows: I may love it the second time around.
 Scarcely believe.
-But there are also those old friends to meet again, novels by Gwyn Thomas, mid Walian Geraint Goodwin and Dorothy Edwards while there are others, frankly, I’d not heard of until they appeared in the series.
+But there are also those old friends to meet again, novels by Gwyn Thomas, mid-Walian Geraint Goodwin and Dorothy Edwards while there are others, frankly, I’d not heard of until they appeared in the series.

 There’s a key passage in Williams’ novel that shows the lens through which its young hero Matthew sees the world.
 It’s the curved meniscus of memory and the refraction of revisiting:

-In asking myself why this novel works such a particular magic on me I’d have to admit that part of it comes from the similarity between Matthew Price’s life and my own, though not between Williams and my own, as Border Country is not autobiographical, other than ‘through its place and its time,’ as Dai Smith explains in Raymond Williams: A Warrior`s Tale.
+In asking myself why this Border Country works such particular magic on me I’d have to admit that part of it comes from the similarity between Matthew Price’s life and my own, though not between Williams and my own, as Border Country is not autobiographical, other than ‘through its place and its time,’ as Dai Smith explains in Raymond Williams: A Warrior`s Tale.

 I too, was a railwayman’s son who left a Welsh village to be educated at Cambridge and then spent a life living away from the childhood home without ever, ever leaving it in the mind.
 My relationship with my father was nothing like the tender, instinctual one between Matthew and Harry, but that doesn’t take away from the depth and power that reading the book gives you as it forces you to question the links – or not – between father and son, fictional and one’s own.